Login or Register to make a submission.

 Subscription/hybrid journals

-This journal will consider for review articles previously available as preprints on non-commercial servers such as ArXiv, bioRxiv, psyArXiv, SocArXiv, engrXiv, etc. Authors may also post the submitted version of a manuscript to non-commercial servers at any time.
+Melatonin Research will consider for review articles previously available as preprints on non-commercial servers such as ArXiv, bioRxiv, psyArXiv, SocArXiv, engrXiv, etc. Authors may also post the submitted version of a manuscript to non-commercial servers at any time.
 Authors are requested to update any pre-publication versions with a link to the final published article.

 Data Sharing and Data Accessibility

-The journal encourages authors to share the data and other artefacts supporting the results in the paper by archiving it in an appropriate public repository.
+Melatonin Research allows authors to share the data and other artefacts supporting the results in the paper by archiving it in an appropriate public repository.
 Authors should include a data accessibility statement, including a link to the repository they have used, in order that this statement can be published alongside their paper.

 Human Studies and Subjects

 For manuscripts reporting medical studies that involve human participants, a statement identifying the ethics committee that approved the study and confirmation that the study conforms to recognized standards is required, for example: Declaration of Helsinki; US Federal Policy for the Protection of Human Subjects; or European Medicines Agency Guidelines for Good Clinical Practice.
 It should also state clearly in the text that all persons gave their informed consent prior to their inclusion in the study.
+In addition, the protocol number of this human study approved by the authority(ies) must be provided.

 Patient anonymity should be preserved.
 Photographs need to be cropped sufficiently to prevent human subjects being recognized (or an eye bar should be used).
 Images and information from individual participants will only be published where the authors have obtained the individual's free prior informed consent.
 Authors do not need to provide a copy of the consent form to the publisher; however, in signing the author license to publish, authors are required to confirm that consent has been obtained.

-Animal Studies
+Animal Studies:

 A statement indicating that the protocol and procedures employed were ethically reviewed and approved, as well as the name of the body giving approval, must be included in the Methods section of the manuscript.
 Authors are encouraged to adhere to animal research reporting standards, for example the ARRIVE guidelines for reporting study design and statistical analysis; experimental procedures; experimental animals and housing and husbandry.
 Authors should also state whether experiments were performed in accordance with relevant institutional and national guidelines for the care and use of laboratory animals: